 A Limit of Rs.
-10,000 is to checked per bank per individual.
-So there may be case that an individual may receive interest from FD of more than Rs.
-10,000 but from different banks then in that situation no TDS would be deducted.
+10,000 is to be checked per bank per individual.
+So there may be a case that an individual may receive interest from FD of more than Rs.
+10,000 but from different banks then in that situation, no TDS would be deducted.

 In case the individual fails to submit PAN to the bank, TDS @ 20% would be deducted on the interest income of more than Rs.
 10,000.

 Example: A earns Rs.
-15,000 as interest from bank FD.
+45,000 as interest from bank FD.
 If A submit PAN to the bank then Rs.1,500 would be deducted as TDS but in a case A fails to submit PAN then Rs.3,000 would be deducted as TDS.